LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

     This populates the **Sample Input** editor with some default input in JSON format.

 5. You can keep the default sample input.
 Alternatively, use the editor to replace it with your own.
-For example, to see one of your own records, you can take the payload from your API and paste it here.
+For example, to see one of your own records, you can take the payload from the API call and paste it here.

 6. Click **Preview**.